 Parasite Control TASAH Consult (Cattle & Sheep)

-As part of the Targeted Advisory Service on Animal Health (TASAH), a Parasite Control TASAH consult, between trained veterinary practitioners and their clients is available for the first time in 2022.
+As part of the Targeted Advisory Service on Animal Health (TASAH), a Parasite Control TASAH consult, between trained veterinary practitioners and their clients is available for 2023.
 For more information about this animal health service

 Parasitic Disease Forecast